 2. Advantages of Multi-Agent

-11. Week 9: Project Showcase
+11. Week 9: Project showcase

 1. Core content

-1. Project integration and demo
+1. Final assembly and project demo

-2. Book polishing and summary
+2. Book polishing and wrap-up

 1. 1.
-Rely on long-context capability
+Relying on long-context capability

 2. 2.
 Text-form extraction (RAG)